 Training days explained

-Stretch + strengthen: After your long Sunday run, Mondays are for stretching (this doesn’t mean you shouldn’t stretch on other days) and Mondays and Thursdays are for strength training.
+Stretch + strengthen: Stretching is key to a strong, supple body and should be done daily.
 Strength training, particularly for your core muscles, is an important focus of this training guide.
-Bodyweight-based activities like push-ups, chin-ups or dips are beneficial or light weights with high reps at your local gym.
+Try bodyweight exercises like push-ups, chin-ups or dips, or light weights with high reps at your local gym.

 Rest: Your muscles need time to recover and rebuild, so ensuring adequate rest is just as important as the runs in this guide.
 In particular, taking the time to rest before and after your long run will help reduce your risk of injury.
 Be realistic about your fatigue level, especially in the closing weeks of the program, and don’t be afraid to take an extra day off now and then.